geomagpy/magpy/README.md

 *  incomplete formats or tests:
-   CR800 - not yet written completely plus no data NETCDF - not yet written
+   - CR800 - not yet written completely plus no data
+   - NETCDF - not yet written
-   RCS - not yet written
+   - RCS - not yet written
-   HAPIJSON - not yet written
+   - HAPIJSON - not yet written
-   GDASB1,LEMIHF,LEMIBIN - no example files for testing GFZTMP - untested but principally useable
+   - GDASB1,LEMIHF,LEMIBIN - no example files for testing
+   - GFZTMP - untested but principally useable

 ** deprecated formats:
-   OPT (in wik, old excel import from optical data readout) DTU1 (in dtu, text format used when jürgen was at dtu, still in linestruct version) AUTODIF_FREAD - Deprecated - Special format for AutoDIF read-in AUTODIF (in abs_magpy, replaced by AUTODIFABS)
+   - OPT (in wik, old excel import from optical data readout)
+   - DTU1 (in dtu, text format used when jürgen was at dtu, still in linestruct version)
+   - AUTODIF_FREAD - Deprecated - Special format for AutoDIF read-in
+   - AUTODIF (in abs_magpy, replaced by AUTODIFABS)
-   BDV1 (in bdv, Budkov data format)
+   - BDV1 (in bdv, Budkov data format)
-   SFDMI,SFGSM (in sfs, San Fernando data format) removed in 2.0.0:
+   - SFDMI,SFGSM (in sfs, San Fernando data format) removed in 2.0.0:
-   JSON (in json) replaced by COVJSON
-   CS (in wic, was never included properly - CS data is creating binary files) PHA (in format_pha.py, deleted, potentially hazarduous asteroids) COMMATXT - (in format_simpletable.py) replaced by basiccsv, CSV
+   - CS (in wic, was never included properly - CS data is creating binary files)
+   - PHA (in format_pha.py, deleted, potentially hazarduous asteroids)
+   - COMMATXT - (in format_simpletable.py) replaced by basiccsv, CSV

-### A2 - supported data formats and developments state
+### A2 - stream.py - all methods, overview with runtime and verification tests

 | class                |  method  |  since version  |  until version  |  runtime test  |  result verification  | manual  |  *tested by |
 | ----------------------|  ------  |  -------------  |  -------------  |  ------------  |  ------------------  |---------|  ---------- |